NorskHelsenett/HelseID.Samples/README.md

 ### General information
 The examples connect to the HelseID **test** environment.
 For each example, there exists a corresponding client in HelseID.
 The sample code will be able to use 1) a client ID in connection with 2) a self-issued client assertion signed with a [JWK-encoded](https://www.rfc-editor.org/rfc/rfc7517) private key in order to authenticate against HelseID.

+For all samples that requires user authentication you can use our "TestIDP" which provides a way to simulate user login without the need for actual test users.

 #### Important notice

 Please be advised that the sample code does not in any way represent working code for a production environment.
 In particular, special care **MUST** be taken in order to secure the private keys that the code uses to authenticate against HelseID.